LabeVR/SteamHapticsPlayer/README.md

 **Requirements:** FFmpeg on PATH

-#### Note For puck audio:
+#### **Note For puck audio:**
-- When streaming audio via the Puck, you may encounter popping noises or other audio quality issues.
+- When streaming audio via the Puck, you may encounter popping noises or other audio quality issues due to packet loss.
 USB audio should be much cleaner.
-Therefore, while playing audio wirelessly is an option, I would recommend using this over USB.
+Therefore, while playing audio wirelessly is an option, I would recommend using USB.

 #### On Windows
 1. Open Powershell in the file directory where you have extracted the executable